intuition-dev/INTUITION2/pug/readme.md

    body
       div(mv-app='mavoTest' mv-storage='local') My first Mavo app!
 ```
+(full example is here: https://github.com/intuition-dev/mbCLI/tree/master/more_examples/mavo )

 ### Low Code

-And further down, the generators are used to make Low-Code tools, further increasing productivity.
-You can use a search engine to find low code tools, one of them is my own https://www.intuition.DEV
+In the future Low-Code tools will further increasing productivity.
+You can use a search engine to find low code tools, one of them is my own https://www.intuition.DEV.
+Basically the idea is to allow regular users and developers maintain Web Applications.

 ## Summary

-You can start up using markdwon, and then learn how to generate web apps using markup.
+You can start by using markdwon, and then learn how to generate web apps using markup.
+Some can go further and extend the markup DOM or even do cross platform development.

-# Other:
+# Other

-#### Related

-There is a back end basics article by the authour:
+A back end basics article by the authour:
 - https://medium.com/@cekvneich/short-review-of-basics-of-full-stack-big-data-scalability-and-clusters-of-distributed-data-bcc8e3a8abd3

 #### Hiring